Skip to content

 lt

-The lt method is one of the fundamental methods in MyBatis-Plus for constructing query conditions, used to set a “less than” condition for a single field.
+The lt method is one of the fundamental methods in MyBatis-Plus for building query conditions.
+It is used to set a “less than” condition for a single field.

 Scope of Use